-The recipe that did not work: Uncertain work creates insecure life published in NORWEGIAN via Aftenbladet (paid content)
+The recipe that did not work: Uncertain work makes for insecure life published in NORWEGIAN via Aftenbladet (paid content).

 Labor crime is almost risk free.
 But now Oslo Municipality is fighting against social dumping published in NORWEGIAN via Aftenbladet (paid content).

 Young Greeks turn their backs to a dead labor market and miserable working conditions.
 Germany is calling.
 Published in NORWEGIAN via Aftenbladet (paid content).

 Macron advisor says French labour reform will restore inequalites against workers.
 Published in GREEK via Efimerida ton Syntakton (free).